 Soft, Flattering Light

 The lighting feels warm and gentle, not sharp or cold.
-At night, the whole space just feels cozy.
+At night, the whole space just feels cosy.
 It’s the kind of light that makes you want to settle in and stay awhile.

 Intentional, Edited Spaces

-You won’t find a lot of clutter—just a few good pieces that really matter.
+You won’t find a lot of clutter, just a few good pieces that really matter.
 Each room feels like someone actually thought about what belongs there.
-It’s not empty, just quietly put together, with a personal touch.
+It’s not empty; it’s quietly put together with a personal touch.

 Flooring Patterns in Warm Minimalist Home